open-access-policies/streaming/_security_policies/sec_pol_007.md

 **3.6 AI Transparency and Explainability**

-AI systems must provide appropriate transparency:
-- Documentation of AI system purpose, capabilities, and limitations
-- Explainable AI techniques for high-impact decisions
-- User notification when AI systems significantly affect their experience
-- Public reporting on AI system performance and bias metrics
-- Clear communication about AI capabilities and limitations to users
+AI systems must provide documentation of AI system purpose, capabilities, and limitations and implement explainable AI techniques for high-impact decisions.
+The Company must notify users when AI systems significantly affect their experience and provide public reporting on AI system performance and bias metrics with clear communication about AI capabilities and limitations to users.

 **3.7 Third-Party AI Services**

-Use of external AI services requires additional oversight:
-- Security and privacy assessments of AI service providers
-- Contractual requirements for bias testing and transparency
-- Data protection agreements covering AI training and inference data
-- Regular monitoring of third-party AI service performance
-- Contingency planning for AI service disruptions or terminations
+Use of external AI services must include security and privacy assessments of AI service providers and establish contractual requirements for bias testing and transparency.
+The Company must implement data protection agreements covering AI training and inference data and conduct regular monitoring of third-party AI service performance.
+The Company must maintain contingency planning for AI service disruptions or terminations.

 **3.8 Prohibited AI Uses**

-The following AI applications are prohibited:
-- Discriminatory profiling based on protected characteristics
-- Manipulation of user behavior for harmful purposes
-- Surveillance systems that violate user privacy expectations
-- AI systems that lack appropriate human oversight for high-risk decisions
-- Deep fake or synthetic media creation without clear disclosure
+The Company prohibits discriminatory profiling based on protected characteristics and manipulation of user behavior for harmful purposes.
+The Company prohibits surveillance systems that violate user privacy expectations and AI systems that lack appropriate human oversight for high-risk decisions.
+The Company prohibits deep fake or synthetic media creation without clear disclosure.

 ### 4. Standards Compliance